Links on Android Authority may earn us a commission. Learn more.

 Installing Android apps through the Amazon Appstore

 The process to install Android apps officially is rather simple.
-You will need a US Amazon account.
+You will need an Amazon account.

 Open the Amazon Appstore via the Start menu/search.
 Click the Already an Amazon customer?
 Sign in button, enter your credentials and click Sign-In.
 Search and select the app you want to install, and click the Get/Download/Install button.